-The term "Equipment" includes equipment, office equipment, machinery, furniture and fixtures, factory equipment and similar equipment that are movable without significant de-installation.
-Equipment must meet all three specific criteria to qualify as a capital purchase.
+The term "Asset" includes equipment, office equipment, machinery, furniture and fixtures, factory equipment and similar assets that are movable without significant de-installation.
+An asset must meet all three specific criteria to qualify as a capital purchase.
 It must have: